Frequently Asked Questions

-Check in time is 3pm during the week, 2:30 on weekends.
-Check out by noon.
-For any pet dropped off early, standard daycare charges apply.
-For late pickups after 12pm, standard daycare charges apply.
+Check in time is 3pm-5:30pm during the week, 2:00-4:30 on weekends.
+Check out weekdays is 8:00am-noon, weekends 9:00am-noon.
+For any early drop offs or late pick ups, standard daycare charges apply.
 As is common in resort locations during high season, there are no refunds for shortened stays or later arrivals.
 Please be 100% sure of your travel plans when making all reservations.

 How many bathroom breaks does my dog get?

 While boarding your dog will be let out around 7am to do their business while their suite is cleaned and breakfast prepared.
 After breakfast, your dog will join one of our pack for daycare where they have unlimited access to bathroom facilities throughout the day.
 If you dog is not attending daycare, they will receive two 10-minute outdoor breaks during the day.
 After dinner at around 7 pm we take the dogs out to the outdoor play yard again for their final outdoor break of the evening.

 Should I bring in my dog’s food, feeding bowls, bed, and toys when I board my dog?

 You should bring your own food and treats to keep your dog on a consistent diet; however, we can provide a five star premium brand food for a cost of $2.50 per meal.
 We provide beds, blankets and bowls for food and water.
 Please keep in mind that our guests are not supervised in their suites, therefore anything that may pose a choking hazard such as rawhide treats should be avoided.

 One of my dogs always tries to eat the others food and I have to supervise.
 How do you handle this?

 We can separate your pets at feeding times.
 Please specify either on your registration forms, or inform us at the time of check-in, if your pets need to be separated during feeding times.